mclarkson/obdi/doc/plugins.md

 After installation, Obdi contains no plugins, and has no plugin repositories configured.
 It's fairly simple to create a plugin repository, which can be stored in any public or private Git repository.

-## Mark's plugins
+## Known Plugins

-The Obdi author, Mark, has written some plugins using the procedure described in the About section, which are free to use and licensed under GPLv3 (as is Obdi).
-They are as follows:
+The following Plugins are free to use and licensed under GPLv3.

 ### Obdi Core Plugins
 The Obdi job viewer is here.
 When a script is run it is called a Job, and has a Job ID and other information that can be viewed with this plugin.